22arw/megaphone/README.md

 ### Migrate and seed the database (OPTIONAL)

 This section will migrate and seed the database with demo users so that you can play around with the application.
+Do not expect to be able to send/receive messages through these users and their associated demo data.
+You'll have to create a base and input the appropriate information in order to send/receive messages through this application.

 Demo users: